amg-code/PolynomialsOverFiniteFields/README.md

 The new algorithm performs much better than the SageMath algorithm.
 For many integers n that are "too large" (for f(X^n) even n=81 can be too large), the SageMath algorithm either takes ages (does not return a result after a reasonable amount of time), causes the PARI stack to overflow or SageMath to crash completely.

-## How rich are the two RichXXClasses?
+## How rich are the two RichClasses?
 __RichFiniteField__

 This class stores a SageMath FiniteField together with its PolynomialRing so that these two can be treated as a unit and used together.
 The finite field will always be of a primitive modulus so that primitive roots of unity in this finite field can easily be constructed by taking the generator to the respective exponent.